-Through extensive stakeholder engagement, it has become evident that both the community at large and the development industry are in agreement that the Inglewood and Ramsay neighbourhoods should be largely mid-rise communities at their most intense.
-Where there is disagreement is the definition of mid-rise and where the mid-rise threshold can be exceeded without impacting neighbourhood character.
+Through extensive stakeholder engagement, it has become evident that both the communities at large and the development industry are in agreement that the Inglewood and Ramsay communities should be largely mid-rise communities at their most intense.
+Where there is disagreement is the definition of "mid-rise" and where the "mid-rise" threshold can be exceeded without impacting the neighbourhood character.

-Historically, mid-rise has been defined by that range of 3-6 storey street walls (sometimes up to 9 in recessed upper storeys), ensuring that sunlight can reach the sidewalk at some point in the day.
-Over time, as reflected by the proposed Guidebook Urban Form Categories, the industry has come to identify mid-rise as 6-12 storeys.
-Recent development proposals and approvals have pushed this to 16 storeys, and more in the 2018 Draft ARP.
+Typically, the "mid-rise" form has been defined as a range of 3-6 storey street walls (sometimes up to 9 in recessed upper storeys), ensuring that sunlight can reach the sidewalk at some point in the day.
+Over time, as reflected by the June 2019 Draft Guidebook's building scale categories, the industry has come to identify "mid-rise" as 6-12 storeys.
+Recent development proposals and approvals have further pushed the "mid-rise" threshold to 16 storeys, and even higher in the 2018 Draft ARP.

-The proposed recommendations in this report step away from the implied precision of the Target Height Maps and the Floor Area Ratio intensity maps to align instead with the emerging Guidebook policies that focus back on quality of life and user experience.
-This is not to say that heights should not be established, but rather a simpler solution can be found with the Guidebook Urban Forms categories in line with ARP policy, allowing specific heights to be established through the Land Use districts in response to certain criteria.
+The recommendations in this Report step away from the implied precision of the Target Height maps and the Floor Area Ratio Intensity maps to align instead with the June 2019 Draft Guidebook policies that focus on quality of life and user experience.
+This is not to say that heights should not be established, but rather a simpler solution can be found by utilitizing the June 2019 Draft Guidebook's building scale categories and modifying the ones that do not reflect the essential community character elements for Inglewood and Ramsay.
+The ARP should reflect the modified building scale categories through the ARP's policy, allowing specific heights to be established through the Land Use districts in response to certain criteria.

-This criteria can include alignment with Essential Elements of Central East Calgary Community Character described in section B of this report, and more specifically to achieving certain shadow outcomes, corridor character (such as the Cottage Streetscape and Mid-Rise streetscape), and the proximity of certain sites to transit.
-The recommendations of this report propose an approach to achieve this, representing a reasonable balancing of stakeholder desires.
+This criteria can include alignment with the essential elements community character described in section B of this Report, and more specifically to achieving certain shadow outcomes, corridor character (such as the Cottage Streetscape and Mid-Rise Streetscape), and the proximity of certain sites to transit.
+The recommendations of this Report propose an approach to achieve this, representing a reasonable balancing of stakeholder desires.

-D.1: The ARP should base height and intensity on the emerging Guidebook Urban Form Categories rather than specific building heights and FAR.
+D.1: The ARP should base height and intensity on the Guidebook for Great Communities urban form categories rather than specific building heights and floor area ratio (FAR).

-D.2: The Guidebook allows for local area plans to modify and or qualify certain policies and elements in the Guidebook.
-In this way, specific outcomes recommended here should be ensured through ARP policy as modifications to Guidebook policy.
+D.2: The June 2019 Draft Guidebook allows for local area plans to modify and or qualify certain policies and elements in the June 2019 Draft Guidebook.
+In this way, specific outcomes recommended in this Report should be ensured through ARP policy as modifications to Guidebook for Great Communities policy.

-D.3: FAR is a clumsy indicator of intensity and provides no

-qualitative measure.
-Lot coverage, building and storey height, and other form modifiers such as setbacks and stepbacks are more precise regulators of form which can be guided by the ARP but enforced by the Land Use Bylaw.
-FAR should not be included as part of an ARP.
+D.3: Floor area ratio is a clumsy indicator of intensity and provides no qualitative measure.
+Lot coverage, building and storey height, and other form modifiers such as setbacks and stepbacks are more precise regulators of form which can be guided by the ARP and enforced by the Land Use Bylaw.
+Floor area ratio should not be included as part of the ARP.

-D.4: Urban Form Categories (Building Scale) should be able to transition within a parcel.
-Generally the depth of a building, the setback is greater than a stepback but can be less than the depth of a typical lot, transitioning to the next sequential urban form category.
+D.4: Buildings should be able to gradually transition between building scale categories within a parcel achieving the desired outcome through a number of building modifiers such as an upper storey setback.
 The specific setback should respond to the desired outcome, such as shadowing and the need to maintain a certain scale of a street.

-D.5: Urban Form Categories should transition sequentially to the next intensity.
+D.5: Building scale categories should transition sequentially to the next building scale category.

-D.6: The historic height of 20.0m along 9 Avenue S.E. provides an identifiable mid-rise threshold that can be used throughout the community, establishing a corridor height for the Low Rise and Mid Rise categories through either a stepback, or a full urban form transition as referenced in D.4 above.
+D.6: The historic heights along 9 Avenue S.E. ranging between 20.0m and 22.5m sets the threshold for "mid-rise" that can be used throughout the communities, establishing a corridor height for the Low Rise and Mid Rise building scale categories through either a stepback, or a full urban form transition as referenced in D.4 above.